Hotel Estheréa – Sumptuous boutique hotel in historic buildings on the edge of the Medieval Center.

 - Best Room: If you’re after a view, a Canal room overlooking the Singel canal is ideal.
 If it’s unique character you’re after, both the opulent Orange Suite and the more intimate Rose Suite come with bold wallpaper, mahogany paneling, luxury fabrics, and chandeliers.

 - For Families: There are several family rooms with either a double and a single bed, or 2 double beds, and most rooms can accommodate either a baby cot or an extra bed.

 Hotel Estheréa – Local Transport

-- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Centre and Red Light District; Museum Quarter is around 20 minutes on foot.
+- Walking: Lively Jordaan district, Spui square, Anne Frank House, and Dam square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is around 20 minutes on foot.

-- Tram: From the nearby Spui stop, trams run north to Centraal Station via the Medieval Centre, and south towards Leidseplein and the Museum Quarter.
+- Tram: From the nearby Spui stop, trams run north to Centraal Station via the Medieval Center, and south towards Leidseplein and the Museum Quarter.